 A large owl found circumpolar in the northern hemisphere.
-Similar in size to the Great Horned Owl (Bubo virginianus), the plumage of the snowy owl is primarily white.
-Males have some light barring or spots of dusky brown.
-Females and juvenile owls show much more brown barring and spots with some females having only the face and back of neck pure white.
+Similar in size to the Great Horned Owl (Bubo virginianus), but primarily white for camouflage in snowy environments.
+Males are almost pure white, with some light bars or spots of dusky brown.
+Females and juvenile owls show much more brown barring and spots.
 Females are significantly larger than males.
 The ear tufts of this owl are indistinguishable but present.